-This document described what does on at your site and is submitted to the Regulatory Authority as part of the site approval process.
+This document described what goes on at your site and is submitted to the Regulatory Authority as part of the site approval process.
 It needs to be kept up-to-date.

 Most sites refer to their procedures as SOPs.
 Whilst procedures have always been described in GMP the term Standard Operating Procedure or SOP has never been used in GMP before now.

 You now have to follow your documents! (see 4.1)